OggyP/BezierCurves/README.md

 # Install

+## Download

+Naviagte to the releases tab on the right.
+Follow the instuctions provided there.

 ## Compile the Program

 Clone this repository and follow the instuctions on the [SFML Visual Studio Code Boilderplate](https://github.com/andrew-r-king/sfml-vscode-boilerplate) to learn how to compile the program from source.